 Is there places to eat and drink inside?

 We have a variety of food and drink outlets inside the Arena to suit a majority of dietary requirements

 Where can I smoke/vape?

-Smoking and vaping is not permitted in the Arena Bowl nor pre-show areas.
-Dedicated smoking/vaping areas can be found at the side of Forum Live.
+Smoking and vaping is not permitted anywhere in the building.
+A dedicated external smoking/vaping area can be found on the lakeside side of Forum Live.